CBD oil for dogs

 Chronic pain

-CBD can influence pain perception by affecting receptors such as TRPV1 or modulates CB1.
-Especially in osteoarthritis, disc problems, or postoperative complaints, many pet owners rely on CBD as a supplement to classical pain therapy.
+CBD can influence pain perception by affecting receptors such as TRPV1 or modulated CB1.
+Especially in osteoarthritis, disc problems or postoperative complaints, many pet owners rely on CBD as a supplement to classical pain therapy.

 inflammatory diseases

-In diseases such as joint inflammations, skin problems, or chronic intestinal inflammations, CBD is used because of its anti-inflammatory properties used.
-Studies suggest a reduction in inflammatory markers, with the effect often becoming noticeable after several weeks of continuous use.
+In diseases such as joint inflammations, skin problems or chronic intestinal inflammations, CBD is used because of its anti-inflammatory properties used.
+Studies suggest a reduction in inflammatory markers, with the effect often noticeable after several weeks of continuous use.

-CBD can, via the Serotonin receptor 5-HT1A unfold anxiety-relieving effects.
-It is used, for example, in separation anxiety, fear of loud noises (e.g., New Year's Eve fireworks), vet visits, or excessive nervousness.
-Many owners report significantly improved daily coping and more balanced dogs.
+CBD can, through the Serotonin receptor 5-HT1A anxiolytic effects unfold.
+It is used, for example, in Separation anxiety, Fear of loud noises (e.g. New Year's Eve firecrackers), veterinary visits or excessive nervousness.
+Many owners report significantly improved everyday coping and more balanced dogs.

 epilepsy and neurological disorders

-In veterinary medicine, CBD oil is increasingly used as a supportive measure for idiopathic epilepsy researched.
+In veterinary medicine, CBD oil is increasingly used as supportive measure in idiopathic epilepsy researched.
 Some veterinarians use it alongside conventional antiepileptic therapy – especially in animals that do not respond sufficiently to standard medications.

 restlessness and age-related behavioral changes

-In older dogs, CBD can help restlessness, sleep disorders, or confusion to relieve – symptoms that can occur as part of cognitive decline (comparable to dementia in humans).
+In older dogs, CBD can help Restlessness, sleep disorders, or confusion to alleviate – symptoms that can occur in the context of cognitive decline (comparable to dementia in humans).
 The calming effect of CBD can contribute to greater well-being in daily life.

-CBD oil is used in dogs for a variety of issues – from chronic pain to anxiety disorders to neurological conditions like epilepsy.
-It does not replace veterinary treatment but can be a useful complementary measure to alleviate symptoms.
+CBD oil is used in dogs for a variety of conditions – from chronic pain to anxiety disorders to neurological complaints such as epilepsy.
+It does not replace veterinary therapy but can be a useful complementary measure for symptom relief.

-Is CBD oil safe and legal for dogs?
+Is CBD oil safe and lawful for dogs?

 CBD oil for dogs is generally considered safe, when correctly dosed and administered in appropriate quality.
-Nevertheless, there are important legal and veterinary aspects to consider when using it – especially regarding animal health, product selection, and the legal framework in German-speaking countries.
+Nevertheless, there are important legal and veterinary aspects to consider during use – especially regarding animal health, product selection, and the legal framework in German-speaking countries.

 Legal situation in Germany and Austria

-- CBD products for animals are currently not approved veterinary medicines.
-This means they may not be marketed or advertised as promising cures.
+- CBD products for animals are currently not approved veterinary medicinal products.
+This means they may not be sold or advertised as curative products.

-- CBD oils for dogs are therefore mostly used as supplementary feed, Aroma products or Cosmetics sold for animals – without medical indication.
+- CBD oils for dogs are therefore mostly marketed as complementary feed, Aroma products or Cosmetics sold for animals – without medical indication.

-- Important: Products must THC-free (< 0.002%) be avoided, as THC can be toxic to dogs and poses a risk with untested products from the human sector.
+- Important: Products must THC-free (< 0.002%) be, as THC can be toxic to dogs and poses a risk with untested products from the human sector.

 Veterinary studies on Long-term use of CBD in dogs are still limited but so far show a favorable safety profile: